Applied Part 0. AgentClinic-production Laboratory

 high_memory_usage,autoscale_200pct,appointment_latency/appointment_latency_spike,node_not_ready,cdn_error_budget_burn; - specifications that must survive

-Short transfer map:
+Short carryover map:

-| Local chapter case | What to transfer to high_memory_usage |
+| Chapter's local case | What to carry over to high_memory_usage |

 |---|---|

-node_not_ready | requirement provenance and the rule "do not close without evidence of recovery" |
+node_not_ready | requirement provenance and the rule "do not close without restoration evidence" |

-appointment_latency / appointment_latency_spike | one specification defect class or stress-mutator result (distinction: appointment_latency — general incident class "route /agents delay", appointment_latency_spike — specific learning payload in examples/stress-mutator/base/base_spec.json for chapters 2 and 5) |
+appointment_latency / appointment_latency_spike | one class of specification defect or the result of a stress-mutator (distinction: appointment_latency is the general class of incident "latency on the /agents route", appointment_latency_spike is a specific learning payload in examples/stress-mutator/base/base_spec.json for chapters 2 and 5) |

-autoscale_200pct | counterexample to expanding the blast radius or budget risk |
+autoscale_200pct | a counterexample to blast-radius expansion or a budget risk |

-cdn_error_budget_burn | a pair of KPIs + guard metric against Goodharting |
+cdn_error_budget_burn | a pair of KPIs + a guard metric against Goodhart |

-Execution Stack
+Execution stack

 - Read this part and the README of the chosen runnable example.